Jack Reacher (film): Plot

 In Pittsburgh, a man drives a van into a parking garage across the Allegheny River from PNC Park, dropping a quarter into the meter.
 Using a rifle, he shoots and kills five people on the river's North Shore Trail from long range before driving off.

 The Pittsburgh Police, headed by Detective Calvin Emerson, find a shell casing and the quarter used to pay for parking.
-A fingerprint on the coin belongs to James Barr, an ex-United States Army sniper.
-When the police raid his house, they find the van, the rifle, and Barr unconscious.
+A fingerprint on the coin belongs to James Barr, an ex-US Army sniper.
+When the police raid his house, they find the van and rifle, along with Barr unconscious.
 During an interrogation by Emerson and District Attorney Alex Rodin, Barr is offered a choice between life in prison in exchange for a full confession or a guaranteed death sentence, as Rodin has never lost a case.